Cross ratios, translation lengths and maximal representations: Abstract

 \section{Abstract}

-We define a generalization of the classical four-point cross ratio of hyperbolic geometry on the unit circle given by invariant functions on Shilov boundaries of arbitrary bounded symmetric domains of tube type.
-This generalization is functorial and well-behaved under products.
-In fact, these two properties determine our extension uniquely.
-Any maximal representation of a closed surface group can be used to pull back our generalized cross ratios to functions on the circle; these pullbacks turn out to be strict cross ratios in the sense of Labourie and can be used to estimate the translation length of an element under the corresponding representation.
-The corresponding estimates show that maximal representations are well-displacing.
-This implies in particular that the action of the mapping class group on the moduli space of maximal representations into a Hermitian Lie group is proper.
+We define a family of four-point invariants for Shilov boundaries of bounded symmetric domains of tube type, which generalizes the classical four-point cross ratio on the unit circle.
+This generalization, which is based on a similar construction of Clerc and \O rsted, is functorial and well-behaved under products; these two properties determine our extension uniquely.
+Our generalized cross ratios can be used to estimate translation lengths of a large class of isometries of the underlying bounded symmetric domain.
+Our main application concerns maximal representations of surface groups with Hermitian target.
+For any such representation we can construct a strict cross ratio on the circle in the sense of Labourie via pullback of our generalized cross ratio along a suitable limit curve.
+In this context our translation length estimates then imply that maximal representations with Hermitian target are well-displacing; this implies in particular that the action of the mapping class group on the moduli space of maximal representations into a Hermitian Lie group is proper.